What is Form 1095-B?

-TeamCare is required by the Affordable Care Act (ACA) to provide Form 1095-B to anyone who received coverage during the previous tax year.
-This form is used to verify, on your tax return (Form 1040, Line 61), that you and/or your dependents have minimum essential health coverage.
+TeamCare is required by the Affordable Care Act (ACA) to make Form 1095-B available to anyone who received coverage during the previous tax year.
+This form is used to verify, on your tax return, that you and/or your dependents have minimum essential health coverage.
 This information is also sent to the IRS.
 While the information on Form 1095-B may assist in preparing a return, it is not required.
 Taxpayers can prepare and file their returns using other information about their health insurance.
 Please review Form 1095-B instructions and/or consult with your tax professional.

 Does TeamCare provide minimum essential coverage under the ACA?

 Yes.
 Coverage under an eligible employer-sponsored plan (like TeamCare) constitutes minimum essential coverage under the ACA if coverage is offered to the employee, spouse (if filing jointly), and the employee’s dependents (defined as children under age 26).
 TeamCare is an eligible employer-sponsored plan.

 How do I get a copy of my Form 1095-B